cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guide.md

     ```
        cfy profiles use <Replica1 IP>
     ```
-1. Join the manager to the cluster
+1. Join the manager to the cluster:

     ```
        cfy cluster join --cluster-node-name <Replica1 name> <Leader IP>
     ```
-1. Switch to third profile
+1. Switch to third profile:

     ```
        cfy profiles use <Replica2 IP>
     ```
-1. Join the manager to the cluster
+1. Join the manager to the cluster:

     ```
        cfy cluster join --cluster-node-name <Replica2 name> <Leader IP>